 When it became known in 1968 that Pope Paul VI intended to issue an encyclical on birth control, many people thought that they saw the writing on the wall.
 A commission initially appointed by Pope John XXIII in 1963 and expanded by Paul VI had suggested in a 1966 report to the Holy Father that artificial contraception might not be intrinsically evil, and copies of the report had been leaked to the press.

 When Humanae Vitae was released, however, Pope Paul VI reaffirmed the traditional Catholic teaching on birth control and abortion.
-Forty years later, the encyclical is regarded by many as prophetic.
+Today, the encyclical is regarded by many as prophetic.

 Subtitled "On the Regulation of Birth," the encyclical begins by noting that "The transmission of human life is a most serious role in which married people collaborate freely and responsibly with God the Creator."
 The increase in global population, "a new understanding of the dignity of woman and her place in society, of the value of conjugal love in marriage and the relationship of conjugal acts to this love," and "man's stupendous progress in the domination and rational organization of the forces of nature" has raised "new questions" that "[t]he Church cannot ignore."

 Each of these new questions is a moral one, which "requires from the teaching authority of the Church a new and deeper reflection on the principles of the moral teaching on marriage—a teaching which is based on the natural law as illuminated and enriched by divine Revelation."
 Referring to the commission appointed by John XXIII, Paul VI noted that its finding were not unanimous, and he had a personal duty to examine the issue.
 Ultimately, it comes down to a question of natural law, which "declares the will of God, and its faithful observance is necessary for men's eternal salvation."

 The Nature of Married Love and Responsible Parenthood